ooni/sysadmin/README.md

 the git repo.
 This role can be used for Debian releases and has been tested in Wheesy and Jessie Debian releases.
 By seting the conditional variable `set_ooniprobe_pip` to true ooniprobe will be istalled from git via pip.
+Setting the conditional variable `set_ooniprobe_go` to true will install the golang-go package.

 ### execute role